aarthinandhakumar/Portfolio_Website_AN/README.md

  images folder

+ ReadME.md

+ License.txt

 ## Technologies Used

- HTML5
- CSS3
- JavaScript
- JSON
- Node.js
- Git
- GitHub
+ 1.HTML5
+ 2.CSS3
+ 3.JavaScript
+ 4.JSON
+ 5.Node.js
+ 6.Git
+ 7.GitHub

 ## Features

 1. **Home**
-   - The home page includes a logo, a language selector,  navigation links in the header, a video background, links to social media, date & time display at the footer.
+   - The home page(index) includes a logo, a language selector,  navigation links in the header, a video background, links to social media, date & time display at the footer.
 The heater and footer features are replicated in most other pages to enhance easy navigation and usability.

 2. **About**
    - The About page has an introduction about me and my work, with a link to my Resume, where you can know more about my experience.